Surgery may be an option in certain cases of

 is done to correct a

-, which is the wall that separates the left and right nasal cavities.
+deviated septum, which is the wall that separates the left and right nasal cavities.
 The doctor will remove or reposition portions of the septum that are out of place.
-The surgery is usually done as an outpatient procedure with either local or

 Copyright © Nucleus Medical Media, Inc.